 Hard to pick out just one as there are so many miniature gems in the Chisel and Mouse range.

-The end results are incredibly impressive, and the result of a lot of work and patience as well as an attention to detail.
+The end results are incredibly impressive, and the result of a lot of work and patience as well as attention to detail.
 I love the Bauhaus range and some of the art deco buildings too.
 But I think Trellick Tower, the Hoover Building and Centrepoint are my personal favourites.
-Look great as bookmarks too.
+They look great as bookmarks, too.

 20. Le Corbusier’s Unite d’habitation desk planter